 This family dinner idea is super easy to put together, and it’s been a favorite of mine to bring to new moms.
 You layer ham, turkey, and Swiss cheese, brushed with egg whites, between two crescent dough sheets and bake.
 The result is an easy hot sandwich that, in my opinion, tastes even better as a cold lunch the next day.
 The original recipe I based our take on is from Rachel Schultz on Homemaking.
 It calls for salami, but we simplified it a little for our taste.
 You can also dip the sandwich in a tomato sauce.

 For a break from the blue box, try making macaroni and cheese from scratch for dinner.
-This recipe from Living Well Mom was kid-approved at my house and does not include any extravagant ingredients or fancy cheeses (although you could incorporate fancy cheeses, if you wish).
-If you have milk, cheese, pasta, flour, and butter on hand, you can whip this up quickly.
+This recipe from Mom on Timeout was kid-approved at my house and does not require any extravagant ingredients or fancy cheeses.
+(Although you could incorporate fancy cheeses, if you wish, I only used cheddar, and it was delicious!).
+If you have milk, cheese, pasta, flour, and butter on hand, you can whip this up fairly quickly.
 It also calls for breadcrumbs, which add a nice texture.
-If you have leftovers, they make a nice side for the next day’s lunch or dinner.
+If you have leftovers (which you likely will – I should have halved the recipe!), they make a nice side for the next day’s lunch or dinner.

 Goulash is a family dinner idea that incorporates pasta and some basic pantry ingredients.
 This hearty recipe from Lil’ Luna only requires ground beef, pasta, cheese, soy sauce, tomato sauce, and spices.
 It’s all cooked in one pan and ready in about half an hour.
 I don’t think your kids would complain if you threw in some warm bread to sop up the sauce!